Clear and trackable delivery Real guarantees on every order Fast help when you need it

 1. The free-roam add-on — DIY 12-Panel Metal Wire Playpen · £33.99

-• Pros: under £35, reconfigurable, rounded safety edges, works indoors or on grass.
+• Pros: under £35, reconfigurable, rounded safety edges, indoor or grass.

 • Best for: supplementing a hutch with proper free-roam space, especially for house rabbits.